TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ## 1- Introduction

-This document specifies the Cluster Exposure Verification (Cléa) protocol meant to warn the participants of a private event (e.g., wedding or private party) or the persons present in a commercial or public location (e.g., bar, restaurant, sport center, or train) that became a cluster because a certain number of people who were present at the same time have been tested COVID+.
+This document specifies the Cluster Exposure Verification (CL\'EA) protocol meant to warn the participants of a private event (e.g., wedding or private party) or the persons present in a commercial or public location (e.g., bar, restaurant, sport center, or train) that became a cluster because a certain number of people who were present at the same time have been tested COVID+.

-It is based: (1) on a central server, under the responsibility of an authority (e.g., a health authority), that performs an automatic and centralized cluster detection; (2) on the display a QR code at the location, either in a dynamic manner (e.g., via a dedicated device, smartphone, or tablet) or static manner (e.g., printed); and (3) on a smartphone application used by people present at the location.
+It is based: (1) on a central server, under the responsibility of an authority (typically a health authority), that automatically detects potential clusters; (2) on the display a QR code at the location or on a ticket, either in a static (e.g., printed) or dynamic manner (e.g., via a dedicated device, smartphone, or tablet); and (3) on a smartphone application.
-This smartphone application enables to scan this QR code when entering the location, to store it locally (encrypted) for the next 14 days, and to perform periodic risk analyses, in a decentralized manner, after downloading information about the new clusters.
+This smartphone application enables its user to scan a QR code, to store it locally for the next 14 days, and to perform periodic risk analyses, in a decentralized manner.

-In order to enable a decentralized risk analysis, information about clusters (i.e., the location pseudonyms and cluster timing information) needs to be disclosed.
+In order to enable this decentralized (i.e., on the smartphone) risk analysis, information about clusters (location pseudonyms and timing information) needs to be disclosed.
 We believe this is an acceptable downside because this information is not per se sensitive health data (it does not reveal any user health information to an eavesdropper), although it can be considered as personal data (it is indirectly linked to the location manager).

+Two broad categories of use-cases exist:

+- those involving a synchronous scan of a QR code, for situations where a user scans a QR code upon entering an event or location (e.g., a restaurant);
+- those involving an asynchronous scan of a QR code, for situations where a QR code is produced that can be scanned either in advance or after visiting the event or location (e.g., an on-line train ticketing service can add a QR code on the ticket to let a user scan it at its discretion).

-This protocol is also meant to be used by the location employees in order to warn them if their work place is qualified as cluster, or on the opposite to let them upload information to the server if they are tested COVID+.
+Finally, the CL\'EA protocol is also meant to be used by the location employees in order to warn them if their work place is qualified as cluster, or on the opposite to let them upload information to the server if they are themselves tested COVID+.

-## 2- Cléa protocol high level principles
+## 2- CL\'EA protocol high level principles

 ### 2.1- Terminology